abuendia/spatialprop_agent/README.md

 ## Example Query

 ```
+Using my mouse exercise dataset located at ./tmp/inputs/exercise.h5ad, train a
+SpatialProp model on mouse YC1.
+Use mouse YC4 for held-out validation.
+Output
-Using the coronal aging dataset and model from the SpatialProp demo, perturb the
+the training curves and model checkpoint in ./tmp/outputs/.
+Then use the trained model
-genes TP53 and IFNGR1 by a factor of 20 in microglia.
-Visualize the predicted
+to perturb the genes Tp53 and Ifngr1 by a factor of 20 in Microglia in mouse YC4.
-propagation and output the plot.
+Visualize the predicted propagation and output the plot in ./tmp/outputs/.
 ```

 ## Available Agent Tools